zdravkov/kendo-docs/api/wrappers/jsp/chart/categoryaxisitem.md

 ### maxDateGroups `float`

-Specifies the maximum number of groups (categories) to produce when either baseUnit is set to "fit" or baseUnitStep is set to "auto".This option is ignored in all other cases.
+The maximum number of groups (categories) to display when categoryAxis.baseUnit is set to "fit" or categoryAxis.baseUnitStep is set to "auto".

 #### Example
     <kendo:chart-categoryAxisItem maxDateGroups="maxDateGroups">